haekb/nolf1-modernizer/nolf-modernizer-readme.txt

  - Optimized performance in select cases
  - Jukebox to play some of your favourite in-game tunes
  - Supports the Game of the Year edition

+-- Patch 1

+ - Fixed a bug with defusing bombs and activating some switches

 --  Additional Config Commands